Ryuuzu1218/freemarket_sample_64b/README.md

 ### Association
 - has_many :messages
 - belongs_to :item
-- has_many :users, through :user_transaction
+- has_many :users, through: :user_transaction
 - has_many :user_transactions